BZFlag-Dev/bzflag.org/_documentation/user/slash_commands/forceradar.md

 permissions: ~
 ---

-Force the radar to be displayed (only works for observers)
+Force the radar to be displayed on maps without radar (only works for observers)